 While roaming the city, keep a lookout (pun intended) for something interesting about the homes here.
 They have eyes!
 When you head out, try making a stop at the beautiful Alba Iulia Citadel just northwest of Sibiu.

 Just outside of Sibiu to the east, is also an adorable hobbit-like home called Castelul de Lut Valea Zanelor.
 It’s a soon-to-be-open eco-friendly hotel but is open now to wander around and play in a hobbit-inspired fantasy.

 4. Things to Do in Sighisoara, Romania

 Pretty much nothing but say “aw!” because this place is just so darn cute.
-Sighisoara is just a super cool place to hang for a day.
+Sighisoara is just a super cool place to hang out for at least a day.
 Vlad the Impaler was born here, so if you haven’t lost your lust for Dracula info, there’s that.

-Otherwise, wander and get lost on the vibrantly drench streets of this Transylvania town.
+Otherwise, wander and get lost on the vibrantly drenched streets of this Transylvania town.
 They are so colorful because they were used to identify the homes instead of the number and street name system we have now.

 Otherwise, climb up the clock tower and take in the gorgeous panoramic view from the top.
 There’s just something about wandering through a town that has been around and thriving, for hundreds of years.